 - Final walk around property with customer to assure customer satisfaction.

-Same process as exterior piers, with following additions:
+Same process as exterior piers, with the following additions:

-- Customer should have furniture removed and carpet lifted for an area of 6 feet from any pier location.
+- The customer should have the furniture removed and the carpet lifted for an area of 6 feet from any pier location.
 We recommend a carpet repair specialist, who can as well remove and replace furniture and re-seam.
 Pets must be removed.

-- Customer shall have area cleared so that a worker with standard wheel barrel can transport dirt outside of the house.
+- The customer shall have the area cleared so that a worker with a standard wheel barrel can transport dirt outside of the house.

 - Pier location shall approximate drawing, and where practical the pier shall be located at a grade beam.
 When no beam is available, depending upon slab strength, metal reinforcement may need to be used under the slab.
 Typically that reinforcement is a 4”-6” I Beam, approximately 2 feet long.

-- Floor shall be covered by Granite personnel with sufficient plastic and/or fiberboard (RAM BOARD) to create a walkway to outside, except in areas of bare concrete breakout.
+- The floor shall be covered with sufficient plastic and/or fiberboard (RAM BOARD) to create a walkway to the outside, except in areas of bare concrete breakout.

 - Interior openings in occupied structures shall be covered overnight.

 - Saw cutting can create a dust storm and is seldom used inside the structure.